 Puerto Rico Energy Capital Access Program (PRECAP)

-The Borincana Foundation announced today that it is initiating the Puerto Rico Energy Capital Access Program (PRECAP) assisting businesses, nonprofits, and municipalities prepare for and gain access to capital to realize their energy infrastructure investment plans.
+The Borincana Foundation is initiating the Puerto Rico Energy Capital Access Program (PRECAP) assisting businesses, nonprofits, and municipalities prepare for and gain access to capital to realize their energy infrastructure investment plans.

 The Foundation has been successful in securing a Rural Business Development Grant from the USDA for PRECAP.
 This is the largest grant made by the USDA under this program EVER for Puerto Rico and shows tremendous confidence in the Foundation and the Program.

-PRECAP will run over the course of 12 months through 2020 and work with 15 businesses/non-profits/municipalities on their energy projects over two cohorts.
-Each cohort member will receive individual as well as group training and support and by the end of the cohort term we expect each will have updated business and project plans, detailed financial projections, a feasibility study, and clear direction on access to capital.
+PRECAP will run over the course of 12 months through 2020 and work with 15 businesses/non-profits/municipalities on their energy projects over two program sessions.
+Each program participant will receive individual as well as group training and support and by the end of the program session we expect each will have updated business and project plans, detailed financial projections, computer assisted solar design, and clear direction on access to capital.
 We will be hiring and training talented local individuals as well as bringing world-class instructors to the island to share their experience.
 While the ultimate goal of the program is to access and unlock capital for energy infrastructure, immediate benefits are to be found in the process and the transfer of knowledge to Puerto Rico - and about Puerto Rico opportunities to the rest of the world.

 Program Rationale: According to the census bureau median household income in Puerto Rico is $19,775 as compared to roughly $60,000 nation-wide in the United States.
 The poverty rate is 44.9%, the population has shrunk more than 14% since 2010, the state and its institutions are in bankruptcy, and Puerto Rico suffered more than $100 Billion of damage to infrastructure, property, and business from Hurricane Maria two years ago.